Salting Operation Complete

-The City of Rockford Public Works Department completed salting Residential Routes as of 10:00 AM today.
+The City of Rockford Public Works Department has completed salting Residential and Arterial Routes.

 THE END OF YOUR DRIVEWAY

 The City's crews and contractors use side discharge plows.
 As the plows move forward, snow moves along the blade from the left to the right.
 The discharge from the blade is deposited along the curb or in the grass boulevard on the city right of way.
 This discharge, officially known as a "windrow", ends up leaving a relatively small amount of snow in driveway approaches along the route.
 While we understand the aggravation this can cause, this natural result of plowing is unavoidable.